Sanna Marin: Sámi rights legislation

-In October 2022, Sanna Marin apologised to the indigenous Sámi people for the delays in the reform of the Sámi human rights legislation.
+In October 2022, Marin apologised to the Indigenous Sámi people for the delays in the reform of the Sámi human rights legislation.
 The legislation has been in the making for three parliamentary terms without success.
 In Marin's cabinet, the law has been repeatedly blocked by the Centre Party.
 Marin stated that she would bring the legislation for a parliamentary vote even without Centre Party support.
 In November, ministers voted 11–3 to send the legislation to the Finnish Parliament.
 On 24 February 2023, the constitutional law committee voted 9–7 to suspend work on the bill, preventing the legislation from being passed before the 2023 Finnish parliamentary election.
 In the committee vote, the Centre Party voted with the conservative opposition to block the Sámi Parliament Act.
 In an interview on Ykkösaamu, Marin expressed her disappointment in the bill's failure.

+2023 election

+On 2 April 2023, Marin conceded defeat to her center-right rivals, the National Coalition, led by Petteri Orpo, as her party came in third in the 2023 Finnish parliamentary election, behind Orpo's NCP and the nationalists Finns, led by Riikka Purra.
+Despite her party falling to third place, the SDP still managed to pick up three seats in the election and increased its overall vote share.
+Marin was re-elected with a Pirkanmaa district record of 35,623 votes.